hackern0v1c3/CanaryPi/README.md

 Currently the following attacks can be detected on a network
 1. NBNS spoofing.
 Typically from [Responder](https://github.com/lgandx/Responder)
 2. LLMNR spoofing.
 Typically from [Responder](https://github.com/lgandx/Responder)
+3. mDNS spoofing.
+Typically from [Responder](https://github.com/lgandx/Responder)
-3. TCP port scanning.
+4. TCP port scanning.
 Typically from [NMap](https://github.com/nmap/nmap)

 The next attacks that I plan on adding detection for are
-1. mDNS spoofing.
-Typically from [Responder](https://github.com/lgandx/Responder)
-2. Rogue ipv6 dhcp server detection.
+1. Rogue ipv6 dhcp server detection.
 Typically from [MITM6](https://github.com/fox-it/mitm6)
-3. UDP port scanning.
+2. UDP port scanning.
 Typically from [NMap](https://github.com/nmap/nmap)

 If there are other network based attacks that you would like to see me add support for please feel free to reachout by opening an issue or pull request.